dfendr/RepoCleaner/README.md

 # RepoCleaner

-RepoCleaner is a utility script for cloning a GitHub repository, wiping sensitive information from its commit history, and then pushing the changes back to the repository.
+RepoCleaner is a utility script for wiping sensitive data from your git repositories.
 This tool is available for both Linux/Unix (RepoCleaner.sh) and Windows (RepoCleaner.ps1).

 ## Prerequisites